 The key issue is that under a standard BI policy wording there has to be a reduction in turnover or revenue for a claim to be paid (that includes the Increase in Cost of Working item).
 However, loss of a head office or back office function may not impact the turnover/revenue within the Indemnity Period (if at all).
-In effect, the standard wording means that there is no cover for damage to the head office or back office function if revenue is not impacted within the Indemnity Period, whether the functions are carried out by the insured or by an outsourcer.
+In effect, the standard wording means that there is no cover for damage to the head office or back office functions are carried out by the insured or by an outsourcer.